convince-project/AS2FM/docs/source/installation.rst

     # Editable mode
     python3 -m pip install -e AS2FM/

-Verify your installation by **sourcing the ROS workspace containing btlib** and then running:
+Verify your installation by **sourcing your ROS distribution** and then running:

 .. code-block:: bash